 The Workflow

-Step 1 · Select a template
+Step 1 · Select a vertical

 Fill in the required fields: topic, audience, objective, key points, constraints, supporting context.
 Specificity here directly improves output quality.Step 5 · Generate